lps-dot-dev/a2a-interview-task/README.md

 # A2A Interview Task

 ## Getting Started
+See `A2A Interview Task.pdf` for task specifics.
 The suggested order would be to start by visiting the PHP solution first, as it will setup a local dev environment using Docker that will have the containerized MySQL DB that is pivotal to both the PHP and Go solutions.

 ## Schema Explanation